reflectoring/reflectoring.github.io/content/blog/2022/2022-01-25-annotation-processing.md

 }
 ```

-Now create a class which uses all 3 annotations:
+Now create a class that uses all 3 annotations:

 ```java
 @SourceRetention